We do not endorse the use of flying lanterns but have provided this guidance to help you safely enjoy their use should you choose to do so.

 Considerations for safe use

-Whilst lighting and launch are mostly in the control of the user, the actual flight path and end destination are usually not.
-There is no guarantee that the fuel cell will be completely out and cooled when the lantern eventually descends and any contact with a flammable surface could result in a fire developing.
+Whilst lighting a sky lantern and its launch are mostly in the control of the user, the actual flight path and end destination are not.
+There is no guarantee that the fuel cell will be completely out and cooled when the lantern eventually descends.
+Any contact with a flammable surface could result in a fire developing.

-As well as the user instructions, think about the local area for the launch and intended flight path.
-The following list is not complete but highlights some areas that should be avoided for fire safety reasons:
+Think about the local launch area and the intended flight path.
+The following list highlights some areas that should be avoided for fire safety reasons:

 - Areas of crops